ONLYOFFICE/Kubernetes-Docs/openshift/README.md

-# ONLYOFFICE DocumentServer for Kubernetes
+# ONLYOFFICE DocumentServer for Openshift

-This repository contains a set of files to deploy ONLYOFFICE DocumentServer into Kubernetes cluster.
+This repository contains a set of files to deploy ONLYOFFICE DocumentServer into Openshift cluster.

 ## Introduction

-- You must have Kubernetes installed.
-Please, checkout [the reference](https://kubernetes.io/docs/setup/) to setup a Kubernetes.
+- You must have Openshift installed.
+Please, checkout [the reference](https://docs.openshift.com/container-platform/3.6/getting_started/install_openshift.html) to setup an Openshift.
-- You should also have a local configured copy of `kubectl`.
-See [this](https://kubernetes.io/docs/tasks/tools/install-kubectl/) guide how to install and configure `kubectl`.
+- Or you should also have a local configured Minishift.
+See [this](https://docs.okd.io/3.11/minishift/getting-started/installing.html) guide how to install and configure Minishift.
 - You should install Helm v3, please follow the instruction [here](https://helm.sh/docs/intro/install/) to install it.
-- If you're using Openshift instead of Kubernetes, use [this](openshift/README.md) instructions to deploy DocumentServer.

 ## Deploy prerequisites